The excellent LG C2 OLED TV is on sale at Best Buy for its lowest price ever | CNN Underscored

 LG’s latest high-end OLED is deeply discounted at both Best Buy and Amazon in various sizes, starting as low as $896 for the 42-inch model (a $400 savings) all the way to $4,000 for the massive 83-inch model (for a whopping $1,300 off).

-This discounted LG C2 is just one of many great Black Friday TV deals we’ve been tracking this week, so be sure to check back often to score big on everything from sub-$100 bargains to steep discounts on our favorite high-end sets.
+This discounted LG C2 is just one of many great Cyber Monday TV deals we’ve been tracking this week, so be sure to check back often to score big on everything from sub-$100 bargains to steep discounts on our favorite high-end sets.